iStokee/ridctl/docs/USAGE.md

 Show-RiDMenu
 ```

-On first run, you’ll be prompted to configure a few defaults (download folder, shared folder name/path, templates, and optional vmrun path).
-Defaults are pre-filled and formatted clearly.
+On first run, ridctl offers to either accept sensible defaults immediately or walk through a simple setup wizard.
 The shared folder host path defaults to `C:\RiDShare` and is created if missing.
-You can change these anytime under the Options menu.
+You can change anything anytime under the Options menu.
 You can also try these implemented
 building blocks:

 - `Test-RiDVirtualization`: Runs host readiness checks and reports VT status and Windows feature conflicts.